danmar/cppcheck/man/manual.md

 [misra.py](https://github.com/danmar/cppcheck/blob/main/addons/misra.py) is used to verify compliance with MISRA C 2012, a proprietary set of guidelines to avoid questionable code, developed for embedded systems.

-Since this standard is proprietary, cppcheck does not display error text by specifying only the number of violated rules (for example, [c2012-21.3]).
-If you want to display full texts for violated rules, you will need to create a text file containing MISRA rules, which you will have to pass when calling the script with `--rule-texts` key.
-Some examples of rule texts files available in [tests directory](https://github.com/danmar/cppcheck/blob/main/addons/test/misra/).
+This standard is proprietary, and open source tools are not allowed to distribute the Misra rule texts.
+Therefore Cppcheck is not allowed to write the rule texts directly.
+Cppcheck is allowed to distribute the rules and display the id of each violated rule (for example, [c2012-21.3]).
+The corresponding rule text can also be written however you need to provide that.
+To get the rule texts, please buy the PDF from MISRA (https://www.misra.org.uk).
+If you copy the rule texts from "Appendix A - Summary of guidelines" in the PDF and write those in a text file, then by using that text file Cppcheck can write the proper warning messages.
+To see how the text file can be formatted, take a look at the files listed here: https://github.com/danmar/cppcheck/blob/main/addons/test/misra/.
+You can use the option `--rule-texts` to specify your rules text file.

-You can also suppress some unwanted rules using the `--suppress-rules` option.
-Suppressed rules should be set as comma-separated list, for example: `--suppress-rules 21.1,18.7`.
 The full list of supported rules is available on [Cppcheck](http://cppcheck.sourceforge.net/misra.php) home page.

 ### y2038.py